aoloe/php-share/README.md

 - Create a `config.php` file based on `config-demo.php`.
 - Create a `style.css` file based on `style.css`.
 - `mkdir path/to/your/data`
-  (if  you don't want the list of the
+  (if  you don't want the list of the shared text to be world readable)